Here’s the thing: words matter.

 We need to pay attention to every word with surgical precision, and a surgical propensity to cut, chop, and slash (yes, all three).
 We may even need to sensitively take the knife to teammate’s writing.
 We must have an eye for design, an ear for cadence, and an awareness that not all users have eyes and ears and we need to write with them in mind as well.

 As nuanced as language is, humans are more.
 They are the ones who started the whole language thing, after all.
 AI would be nothing without us.
-UX writing requires a way with words and also an empathy and curiosity for understanding people.
+UX writing requires a way with words and also an empathy and curiosity for understanding people and languages you don’t even speak.
 We ask the right questions, and we accept that the answers can be different from our own.